 When sleep medications are used routinely for an extended period of time, abruptly stopping them may causerebound insomnia,which can often be worse than the original sleep problem being treated.

 So what IS the best way to evaluate and treat insomnia?

-If treatable problems aren’t found, the next step is to give some thought to sleep hygiene.
+The next step is to give some thought to sleep hygiene.
 Poor sleep hygiene is an often-overlooked cause of sleep disorders, including chronic and acute insomnia.
 “Hygiene” can be defined as “conditions that promote good health”.
 Usually hygiene refers to cleanliness, but here we’re talking about setting things up so that sleep patterns can be improved.
 Things to take into account when trying to improve sleep hygiene include:

 Sleep environment (noise, temperature, light)